How To Tell The Difference Between A Male & Female Indian Runner Duck

 Indian runners can be bred to produce female ducklings that are chocolate in color.
 The sex-linked coloration is based on using a chocolate-colored drake, who has two copies of the chocolate gene.
 When bred to a non-chocolate female, he will pass on the chocolate coloration to his daughters only.

-Sex-linked Indian runners are available online, making it easy to name your new ducklings and observe the physical attributes and sounds of each gender while knowing who's who.
+Sex-linked Indian runners are available online, making it easy to name your new ducklings and observe the physical attributes and sounds of each sex while knowing who's who.
 Keep in mind that future generations of mixed colors won't follow the sex-link pattern since their genetics are different, and you will have males and females of mixed colors.

 Recommended